Gilbert K.

 What is your favorite place in Koreatown? (한인타운에서 가장 좋아하시는 장소는 어디입니까?)

-There aren’t that many parks in Koreatown, but there’s a small park with a tennis court on 4th and Vermont.
+There aren’t that many parks in Koreatown, but there’s a small park with a tennis court on 4th Street and Vermont Avenue.
 Exercising in that park is my favorite thing to do, so I go there often to play tennis.
 The senior tennis club that I’m part of has around 40 members, and I mostly play with them.
 I’ve been part of that club for around 10 years, but I’ve been playing tennis for over 30 years.

 What is the biggest way your life has changed because of the pandemic? (코로나 팬대믹 때문에 생활이 크게 바뀐점이 있습니까?)

 It has changed very much.
-I can’t move around as I please because of the “stay at home” order.
+I can’t move around as I please because of the stay-at-home order.
 In fact, if I’m not playing tennis, I’m just at home.
-So the only times I go out are from 6:30 to 10:30 a.m., because that’s when I usually play tennis.

 If the quarantine ended tomorrow, what is the first thing you would do? (코로나 자가격리가 내일 끝난다면, 무엇을 가장먼저 하시겠습니까?)